astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 For a breakdown the Airflow UI itself, check out [this guide](https://www.astronomer.io/guides/airflow-ui/).

-**Each deployment will run in a separate Kubernetes namespace, so they'll all get resources and maintain metadata independently.
-You should assume that each deployment is unaware of the others.**
+> **Note:** All Airflow Deployments run in an isolated Kubernetes namespace, which means resources will be provisioned independently and data will be kept isolated from the rest.
+You can assume that each Airflow Deployment is unaware of the others, even within the same Workspace.

 ## User Management

 If you navigate over to the `Users` tab of your Workspace Dashboard, you'll be able to see who has access to the Workspace.

-If you'd like to share access to other members of your organization, invite them to a workspace you're a part of.
-Once members, they'll have access to _all_ Airflow deployments under that workspace.
+If you'd like to share access to other members of your organization, invite them to a Workspace you're a part of.
+Once members, they'll have access to _all_ Airflow deployments under that workspace with varying permissions.

-## Workspace Permissions
+### Workspace Permissions

 Users in a Workspace can be given the role of a `Viewer`, `Editor`, or `Admin`.
 An exact breakdown of these roles can be found in the [User Roles and Permissions](https://www.astronomer.io/docs/rbac/) section.
 Astronomer Enterprise admins can [configure the exact permissions](https://www.astronomer.io/docs/ee-configuring-permissions/) for each Astronomer role.